The responsibilities of the follow-up group are

 - Follow-up group members

-- may not be directly connected to the research, or to the doctoral student
+- may not be directly connected to the research, or to the doctoral researcher

-- may not have joint publications with the student
+- may not have joint publications with the doctoral researcher

-- may not be his/her close relatives, or family members supervisor (Administrative Procedure Act 28 §)
+- be doctoral researcher’s or supervisors’ close persons (Administrative Procedure Act 28 §)

 - Supervisors cannot be members of the follow-up group.
 However, when expressly invited by the doctoral student, they may attend a meeting.